ODanyor/MERN_Project/README.md

 # The MERN Stack project

-This is a little todolist project wich includes such kind of used tool as React, Redux, NodeJs(express), MongoDb.
+This is a little todolist project which includes such kind of tool as React, Redux, NodeJs(express), MongoDb.

 ## Getting Started